Of10-Coworking/of10-main-website/_posts/2017-02-27-of10-work-from-singapore.md

 ---
 layout: post
 title: Of10xCollision8 - We are in Singapore
+metatitle: OF10 Community - Work From Singapore
+description: Traveling to Singapore for work?
+Now OF10 members can work at Collision8 a co-working space in Singapore and gain an international footing for their business.
 author: team
 tags: [Workspaces, Offices, Of10 Insider ]
 header_image: collision8.jpg